sksoumik/ai_ml/README.md

 ### How Random Forest Works

 See this YouTube Video https://youtu.be/v6VJ2RO66Ag

+### Random Forest vs Gradient Boosting

+Both uses decision trees.
+But

+Unlike random forests, the decision trees in gradient boosting are built additively; in other words, each decision tree is built one after another.

+In random forests, the results of decision trees are aggregated at the end of the process.
+Gradient boosting doesn’t do this and instead aggregates the results of each decision tree along the way to calculate the final result.

+### Max depth in decision tree

+It can also be described as the length of the longest path from the tree root to a leaf.
+The root node is considered to have a depth of 0.
+The Max Depth value **cannot exceed 30 on a 32-bit machine**.
+The default value is 30.

+The maximum depth that you allow the tree to grow to.
+The deeper you allow, the more complex your model will become.

+For training error, it is easy to see what will happen.
+If you increase `max_depth`, training error will always go down (or at least not go up).

+For testing error, it gets less obvious.
+If you set `max_depth` *too high*, then the decision tree might simply overfit the training data without capturing useful patterns as we would like; this will cause testing error to increase.
+But if you set it *too low*, that is not good as well; then you might be giving the decision tree too little flexibility to capture the patterns and interactions in the training data.
+This will also cause the testing error to increase.

+There is a nice golden spot in between the extremes of too-high and too-low.
+Usually, the modeller would consider the `max_depth` as a hyper-parameter, and use some sort of grid/random search with cross-validation to find a good number for `max_depth`.
+[Ref](https://stackoverflow.com/a/49289462/5920567)

 ### What's the best way to initialize the weights of a neural network?